Caring for Your Rat

 Water Bottle – When your rat is in their cage, use a large water bottle to keep their water clean and to conserve any liquid vitamins.
 Fresh water must be available at all times and replaced daily.
 When your rat is outside their cage, give them water from a ceramic dish.

-Water bottles need to be kept clean of bacterial growth, as well as sediment that may be caused by using nutritional supplements.
-Use a bottle brush set with dish soap and water to clean both the inside of the bottle and the inner surface of the stainless-steel drinking tube.
+Keep water bottles clean to prevent bacteria and sediment buildup from supplements.
+Use a bottle brush with dish soap and water to clean both the bottle and the inside of the stainless-steel drinking tube.

 Ceramic Dishes – Ceramic dishes are easy to clean, cannot be chewed, and are difficult to tip over.
 You will need one for pellets, one for fresh foods, and one for water during playtime outside of the cage.

-Substrate Aspen shavings, paper-based bedding (i.e. Carefresh® or Eco Bedding®) and/or a pet mat are recommended for your rat, as substrates like pine or cedar can negatively affect your rat’s sensitive respiratory system.
+Substrate – Aspen shavings, paper-based bedding and/or a pet mat are recommended for your rat, as substrates like pine or cedar can negatively affect your rat’s sensitive respiratory system.
 Use a litter scoop to spot clean the cage regularly.

 Litter Box and Litter – A small animal litter box with pelleted litter made from wood pulp or recycled paper is easy to remove, reduces the time and cost of maintenance, and cuts down on odour.
 Place the box in a corner and add a small amount of soiled substrate inside using a litter scoop so that the rat can sniff it out for next time.

-Cage Cleaner – Select a small animal cage cleaner that has a natural enzyme-based formula to permanently break down stains and odours.
-Clean the cage once a week using a pet safe cleaner or hot water and mild soap.
-Rinse well and dry.
-Do not use bleach, or other household cleaners, which will irritate your rat’s respiratory system, or even cause worse problems.
+Cage Cleaner – Use a pet-safe cleaner, ideally one that is enzyme-based to break down stains and odours.
+Clean the cage weekly with the cleaner or hot water and mild soap, then rinse and dry thoroughly.
+Avoid bleach and other household cleaners, as they can irritate your pet’s respiratory system or cause even worse problems.

 Brush or Comb – Rats spend a great deal of time grooming themselves; however, they still enjoy being brushed regularly with a small animal brush or comb.
 This will help their coat to stay healthy and shiny.
 Don’t forget to offer them a treat after a grooming session!